kpdas95/MIF/README.md

 # MIF
-Multivariate Iterative Filtering
+Multivariate Iterative Filtering (MIF)

 Iterative filtering (IF) is a non stationary signal decomposition technique.
-We have extented univariate IF for multivarite data or multichannel signal.
+We have extented univariate IF for multivarite data or multichannel signal whih has been termed as Multivariate Iterative Filtering (MIF).

 Reference: